Supercars Challenge (event)

-The Supercars Challenge (known for sponsorship reasons as the Coates Hire Supercars Challenge, and previously known under various other names) was an annual non-championship motor racing event held for cars from the Supercars Championship, and formerly from V8 Supercars, the Shell Championship Series and the Australian Touring Car Championship.
-The event is held on the Albert Park Circuit in Albert Park, Victoria, Australia as a support event to the Australian Grand Prix.
+The Supercars Challenge was an annual non-championship motor racing event held for cars from the Supercars Championship, and formerly from V8 Supercars, the Shell Championship Series and the Australian Touring Car Championship.
+The event was held on the Albert Park Circuit in Albert Park, Victoria, Australia as a support event to the Australian Grand Prix.

 First held as a Formula One World Championship support race in 1985, the event was originally held at the Adelaide Street Circuit until the Australian Grand Prix moved to Melbourne for 1996.
 From 2018 onwards, the event was contested for championship points and became known as the Melbourne 400.

 Formats

 The event's format changed several times over its history.
 As the event was a non points-paying event in the championship, several methods have been used to try to add a point of difference to the races, particularly from the late 2000s onwards.
 In 2008 and 2009, a Manufacturers' Challenge was introduced, pitting traditional rivals Ford and Holden against each other.
 In 2011, a portion of the grid was reversed between qualifying and the Top 10 Shootout.
 The size of this portion was determined by the provisional polesitter who drew a number between eight and twenty at random - which coincided with the number of cars whose position would be inverted.

 In 2012, Supercars used a 'knockout' style qualifying race in order to set the grid for the rest of the weekend.
 This involved the bottom three cars being forced to retire on each of laps three to eight until only the top 10 remained, who completed the race.
 2014 introduced both double file rolling starts to each race as well as awarding double points for the final race of the weekend, a move designed to imitate Formula One's plans for a double points race in their own season finale in Abu Dhabi.

 As of the final event in 2017, the format consisted of four races either thirteen laps or approximately thirty minutes of length.
 Practice and qualifying were held on Thursday, two races were held on Friday, and then one each on Saturday and Sunday.
 2017 saw the removal of a progressive grid across the event, with four ten-minute qualifying sessions held on Thursday which dictated the grid for the four races.
 As since 2014, each race features a double file rolling start.
 The points from each race were accumulated to find an event winner, however, the points didn't count towards the championship.